 Although the Caminito del Rey hike was a little more crowded and a little less dangerous than I expected, I would still recommend experiencing it during your next trip to Spain.
 The views you can get on this hike are worth the 10 euro alone, not to mention you get to wear a dorky helmet and cross this bridge at the end:

-Oh and stay posted for my video on the Caminito del Rey (hopefully coming soon)!
+Oh and check out my video on the Caminito del Rey for a closer look at my experience!